Please read, even if you have experience foraging, it’s a good reminder 🙂

 First things first…NO NIBBLING!

 Putting something in your mouth is not part of the identification process; it’s what you do with food.
 Once you are 100% certain of what you are dealing with, then trying a tiny amount may or may not be the appropriate next step.
-Tasting an unidentified plant is as dumb as putting a loaded gun in your mouth and pulling the trigger to find out if it contains bullets or not.
-We promote sensible foraging.
+Tasting an unidentified plant is not the answer, or never recommended by anybody.
+Only once you are certain can you ingest the food.

 All things in moderation